dotnet/aspnetcore/src/SignalR/README.md

 ### Build

-By default the build will try to build Java and Typescript projects.
-If you don't want to include those you can pass "-NoBuildJava" and "-NoBuildNodeJS" respectively to the `build` command to skip them.
+By default, the build script will try to build Java and Typescript projects.
+If you don't want to include those, you can pass "-NoBuildJava" and "-NoBuildNodeJS" respectively to the build script to skip them.
 Or "--no-build-java" and "--no-build-nodejs" on MacOS or Linux.

 To build this specific project from source, you can follow the instructions [on building a subset of the code](https://github.com/dotnet/aspnetcore/blob/master/docs/BuildFromSource.md#building-a-subset-of-the-code).